Girl Scouts at DJJ

 GIRL SCOUTS AT DJJ

 The Metro Regional Youth Detention Center is the pilot site for Girl Scouts at the Department of Juvenile Justice.
-On August 18, 2014, the first session was held with DJJ staff trained as facilitators in the Girl Scouts' curriculum.
+In 2014, the first session was held with DJJ staff trained as facilitators in the Girl Scouts' curriculum.

 THE GIRL SCOUTS MISSION